jessepav/lacygoill-wiki-backup/vim/highlighting.md

 #### Why should you *not* use it?

-`:hi link`  gives you  the same  control, and  is more  consistent with  how you configure non-builtin HGs.
+`:highlight link`  gives you the same  control, and is more  consistent with how you configure non-builtin HGs.

 ###
 # Color Scheme